andris2583/SzakdolgozatFE/README.md

 - ~~file upload area~~
 - ~~image upload dialog tags for images~~
 - ~~image upload dialog preview for images~~
-- categories most popular, few preview images in category card
 - ~~similar images based on tag, maybe 2-3 tags the match~~
 - searchbar to header, suggest tags, can search for image names
 - Batchimagerequest tag to tags, exclusive or inclusive search, crossection or union
+- Dashboard with popular categories, themes,
+- categories most popular, few preview images in category card
+- save img w,h to image entity, so loading ghost w,h is good
+- like,dislike, comment
+- order by likes/dislikes/comments/upload,date/
+- filter by date
--
+- create album automatically